 Do Flight Attendants and their families really get to fly for free?

 Yes.
 Most travel costs the airline employee nothing.
 The incredible travel privileges normally extend to the Flight Attendant, spouse, dependent children, parents, life partners, and other extended family members.
-Many airlines now allow Flight Attendants to extend the travel privileges to unrelated friends, neighbors, etc..
+Most airlines allow Flight Attendants to also extend the travel privileges to unrelated friends, neighbors, etc..
 Also, once you become a flight attendant you become eligible for interline travel.
 You, your family and friends will receive discounts of 25-90% on tickets on nearly every airline in the world, as well as cruise lines, resorts and hotels.
 It is truly the "hidden paycheck" in the airline business.